 This disciplined approach helps ensure portfolios are not reliant on any single market, sector or outcome.

-As with any significant market event, it’s generally best to avoid impulse reactions and take a long-term view.
+As with any significant market event, it’s generally best to avoid impulse reactions and trust the experts who are actively managing your money.
 Periods of volatility and unsettling headlines are a normal part of investing, and markets have navigated similar events many times before.

 However, if you’re concerned about your investment strategy or would like to discuss your personal circumstances, speaking with your financial adviser can help put recent events into context.